Hiking Mount Langley - California 14er 2024 Trail Guide

 Once you start heading up New Army Pass, there isn't easy access to water sources, so make sure you have plenty of water to summit and make it back to at least High Lake.

 I honestly think the switchbacks look like they will take longer than they actually do.
-It felt like we were up at the top of the Pass in no time.
+It felt like we were up at the top of the pass in no time.
 And at the top, you are rewarded with great views of all the lakes you hiked around the previous day!
-It's freaking beautiful!

 Make sure to pay close attention at the top of the pass to the cairns and entry to the pass.
 It's easy to get lost at the top because all of the rock looks the same.
-I marked the "top of the pass" on my GPS just in case we got lost amongst all the granite shaded stone.
+I marked the "top of the pass" on my GPS just in case we got lost amongst all the granite rocks and boulders.

 At the top, you'll find a path that starts to take you down, but be careful not to follow it for too long or you'll find yourself hiking away from Mount Langley and deeper into the backcountry!